 Scrum is based on short iterations, typically 2-3 weeks.
 This is great for fast adaption and product delivery.
 This approach has the disadvantage as well.
 The product delivery and development needs to consider long-term and mid-term planning as well.

-Practicing of Agile in the real life proves that mid-term planning is necessary for successful product preparation and planning.
-Agile teams usually introduce release cycle (or program increment cycle) which is comprising 3-5 sprints.
+Practicing Agile in the real life proves that mid-term planning is necessary for successful product preparation and planning.
+Agile teams usually introduce a release cycle (or program increment cycle) which is comprising 3-5 sprints.

-The release does not mean deploy of a new version.
+The release does not mean deployment of a new version.
 Deploy can be done based on requirements.
-In some companies it is at the end o the release cycle, great agile companies are able to deliver new version at the end of every sprint, perfect one delivers more times per day.
+In some companies it is at the end o the release cycle, great agile companies are able to deliver a new version at the end of every sprint, perfect one delivers more times per day.

-The release cycle is planning cycle.
+The release cycle is the planning cycle.
 Planning with the medium-term horizon of the team allows having a vision for the future so the architecture or design of the planned features can be adapted without having to redesign them.

 The duration of the planning meeting depends on the length of time for which it is intended to work, the complexity of the requirements and dependencies on other systems.
 In practical life, it appears that the release planning typically takes one day.
 In more complex cases, it may also be three days.

 - To know plans for a longer period of time.

 - To identify the connection between the version and the vision and product strategy.

 - To introduce features, epics and their splitting into user stories.